jnroesch/Templixir-Landingpage/content/english/getting-started/_index.md

 ---
-title: "About"
+title: "Getting started with Templixir"
-meta_title: "About"
+meta_title: "Getting started with Templixir"
-description: "More information about why we created Templixir"
+description: "Helpful tips to get you up to speed quickly."

 ---